 Step 2: Speak with a client advocate.
 After completing our quiz, you’ll be put in touch with a member of our team.
 They’ll collect a bit more information about your situation and answer any questions you may have about disability benefits.

 Step 3: Match with the disability lawyer who’s the best fit for your claim.
-If you want to work with a lawyer (most people do!), we provide a personalized match with a great firm in our network.
+If you want to work with a disability lawyer (most people do!), we provide a personalized match with a great firm in our network.

 Step 4: Let your lawyer handle the heavy-lifting.
-Your lawyer should take the reigns as your case moves forward — helping you apply, gathering your records, and representing you at a hearing (if need be).
+Your lawyer should take the reins as your case moves forward — helping you apply, gathering your records, and representing you at a hearing (if need be).
 Atticus will stay available until your claim is won.

 Step 5: Get the aid you deserve.
 If you’re approved for benefits, you’ll receive your first check.
 This also includes any back pay — or, payment for the time you spent waiting to be approved.